-- Be concise with key points ready and plan on meeting for no more than 25 minutes; most members and their staff are scheduled every half-hour. - Leave time for the official to respond and to ask you questions. - Know the bill number and name if you are talking about specific legislation.
+- Be concise with key points ready and plan on meeting for no more than 25 minutes; most Members and their staff are scheduled every halfhour. - Leave time for the official to respond and to ask you questions. - Know the bill number and name if you are talking about specific legislation.
 Do not expect that the member or their staff will necessarily be familiar with the legislation. - Speak from your area of expertise and share personal stories.
-Storytelling puts real life faces and with facts and data. - Find out where the official stands on the issue. - Ask specific questions and try to get specific commitments. - Be sure to mention if you are a constituent. - Be passionate, but make sure to stay calm and in control of your words, body language and emotions. - Make sure to include specific "asks."
+Storytelling puts real life faces with facts and data. - Find out where the official stands on the issue. - Ask specific questions and try to get specific commitments. - Be sure to mention if you are a constituent. - Be passionate, but make sure to stay calm and in control of your words, body language and emotions. - Make sure to include specific "asks" unless you're having a meeting to simply educate the member.

-DON'T
+DON'T: